RedisBloom/RedisBloom/docs/docs/count-min-sketch.md

 # Count-min sketch

-Count-Min Sketch is a probabilistic data structure that estimates the frequency of events/elements in a stream of data.
+Count-Min Sketch is a probabilistic data structure in Redis Stack that estimates the frequency of events/elements in a stream of data.

 It uses a sub-linear space at the expense of over-counting some events due to collisions.
 It consumes a stream of events/elements and keeps estimated counters of their frequency.